beamzer/extension-blocker/README.md

   - SHA1 hash of the file
   - IP address of the computer
   - Time of blocking
-- Stores all information in a local log file
+- Stores all information in a central log file
 - Closes automatically after closing the warning window
 - Warning window cannot be minimized or maximized
 - Warning window stays on top of other windows